Enrollment

 Source: NCES F-33 School District Finance Survey District-level finance · FY 2021-22 Per-pupil expenditure reflects the district-wide average.
 Individual school budgets are not reported at the federal level.

 Democracy Prep Harlem Charter School has 900 students enrolled.
-It is a other school in NEW YORK, NY.
+It is a public school in New York, NY.

 85.9% of students at Democracy Prep Harlem Charter School are eligible for free lunch, compared to the New York average of 56.2%.

-The largest demographic group at Democracy Prep Harlem Charter School is African American at 66.7%.
-The school serves a diverse student body in NEW YORK, NY.
+The largest demographic group at Democracy Prep Harlem Charter School is African American at 66.7% of enrollment, in New York, NY.

-Democracy Prep Harlem Charter School has a Resource Investment Index of 25/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Democracy Prep Harlem Charter School has a Resource Investment Index of 26/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).